jbnicolai/generator-schimpanz/README.md

 $ sudo gem install sass
 ```

-To use Scss-lint you need to run this command
+To use SCSS-lint you need to run this command

 ```
 $ sudo gem install scss-lint